Reality is Moving Online

 A bit after I saw Doreen in person, it struck me that there was something intriguing about the whole experience.
 For the first time in my life, I had discovered something while wandering around the online world and then rediscovered it in "reality."
 In a curious way, my online and real worlds had become connected.

 I realize that's a confusing statement.
-I'm talking as if the online Doreen Ketchens is somehow different from the "real" one.
-Of course they are one and the same.
+I'm talking as if the online Doreen Ketchens is somehow different from the "real" on when of course they are one and the same.
 But, in some sense, in my mind, the online world is a different world - a place with its own inhabitants, its own rules, its own cultures.
 I can see someone on youtube and intellectually understand that they exist out there in reality, but it feels like they are from another dimension, maybe even another time.

 Another way to think about it is this.
 The real world - the world out there made up of places we read about (or live in), and the people who live in those places, and the ideas and concepts those people talk about - is moving online.
 As a result, if I want to go to, say, Paris, I have two options.
 One is to fly to Paris and walk around.
 The other is to visit Paris online: to view video footage taken from the Parisian streets, to read blogs written by Parisians, and to communicate with friends in Paris via social media and email.
 It's not the same as really being there, I get that, but it's not a complete waste either.
 And as my New Orleans experience made clear, exploring a space virtually can make new experiences seem familiar.